suhuruli/docs/portal/apps/spice-firecache.md

 ## Querying Firecache

-Once Firecache enabled datasets have been deployed, they can be queried by the same interfaces as general SQL query, including with the SQL Query Editor in the [Spice.xyz](https://spice.xyz) portal, the HTTP API, and the Apache Arrow Flight API.
+Once Firecache enabled datasets have been deployed, they can be queried by the same interfaces as general SQL query, including with the SQL Query Editor in the [Spice.ai](https://spice.ai) portal, the HTTP API, and the Apache Arrow Flight API.

 The Spice SDKs also have `Firequery()` methods in addition to the standard `Query()` to target Firecache.

 ### SQL Query Editor

 The SQL Query Editor is the fastest way to get started with Spice Firecache queries, debugging queries, and iterating quickly.
-The Firecache SQL Query Editor be accessed by clicking on the **Firecache** tab after selecting **SQL Query** in the Spice.xyz sidebar.
+The Firecache SQL Query Editor be accessed by clicking on the **Firecache** tab after selecting **SQL Query** in the Spice.ai sidebar.

 <figure><img src="../../.gitbook/assets/image (21).png" alt=""><figcaption><p>The Firecache SQL Query Editor.</p></figcaption></figure>